-It seems like in one swift move, origami kayaks (also known as folding kayaks or origami folding kayaks) took over the kayaking world like a trend… only this trend has never left.
+It seems like in one swift move, origami kayaks (also known as folding kayaks) took over the kayaking world like a trend… only this trend has never left.

 The revolutionary idea began with the Oru Bay kayak in 2012 when Oru Kayaks company started as a 3 person company looking for funding, thanks to a Kickstarter campaign.
 Soon after, the Oru Bay kayak made an appearance on the Shark Tank.
 But before we get into all of that… let’s delve into:

 What Is An Origami Kayak?